 - Create Google Alerts.
 One of the fastest and useful ways of proactively monitoring your personal brand is setting up a google alert for any reference of your name.
 Once created, Google will send you an email whenever you’re mentioned.

-Public vs. private profiles
+When it comes to search results, consider Public vs. private profiles

 The natural question people ask me is how should they balance their personal/professional social profiles.
 After all, for many people (including me) social media is a cathartic outlet.
 I’ve previously addressed the responsibility employees carry – even with personal profiles – in my post on guidelines.